Aeliot-Tm/translation-maintain/README.md

 # TransMaintain
-Package which help to keep you translations consistent.
+Package which helps to keep you translations consistent.

 ## Installation